 But it has certainly taken a backseat…

 In fact, it’s almost surreal that it is even being discussed at all.
 When you see what happened at the Boston Marathon this past Monday, you react first and foremost as a human being.
 You acknowledge the multi-layered tragedy that unfolded before all our eyes, and you feel revulsion as you quite literally see the blood spilled at this international celebration of the human spirit.
-Secondly, at least in my, case, I reacted as an American—I saw that an enemy, foreign or domestic, had committed an act of violence on American soil.
+Secondly, I reacted as an American—I saw that an enemy, foreign or domestic, had committed an act of violence on American soil.